 To hang the planets, we poked a hole through the styrofoam ball with a wooden skewer, ran the fishing line through it, and tied a bead to the end.
 (If you don’t have beads, you can always use a big glob of hot glue.)

-We poked a hole in the top of the box (we used the skewer to poke the holes) and glued the fishing line to the outside of the box.
+We poked a hole in the top of the box and glued the fishing line to the outside of the box.
 You have to hold the string until the hot glue cools and hardens a little, or the planet will slip and fall.

 Step 5: Label the Planets